LucaCappelletti94/hyperloglog-rs/README.md

 If you appreciate this project and would like to support its development, you can star the repository on GitHub or [consider making a financial contribution](https://github.com/sponsors/LucaCappelletti94).
 The project maintainer has set up a GitHub Sponsors page where you can make a recurring financial contribution to support the project's development.
 Any financial contribution, no matter how small, is greatly appreciated and helps ensure the continued development and maintenance of this project.

 ## Thanks
 We would like to thank the GitHub user [Tabac](https://github.com/tabac) for their implementation of HyperLogLog, which was very useful for learning and benchmarking this implementation.
-The goals of the two implementations are different, but Tabac's implementation already supports the HLL++ algorithm.
+The goals of the two implementations are different, but Tabac's implementation already supports the HLL++ algorithm, go check it out if you need it.
 Their implementation can be found at [here](https://github.com/tabac/hyperloglog.rs).

 ## Citations
 Some relevant citations to learn more: